Understanding Variational Autoencoders (VAE)ΒΆ

 The following class completes the implementation of the VAE.

-- Since training is pretty slow (every epoch can take a few minutes), save the model every few minibatches.
-User indicates the saving path using the
+• Since training is pretty slow (every epoch can take a few minutes), save the model every few minibatches.
+User indicates the saving path using the save_folder argument.

-flag.
-When set to true, it loads the model parameters from a file saved in thesave_folder
+• I have introduced a restore flag.
+When set to true, it loads the model parameters from a file saved in the save_folder argument.

 class VAE_extended(VAE):